-Although sustainable energy calls to mind things like electricity generation from means like solar power and wind power, there is something more powerful and more basic and somewhat counter-intuitive.
+Although sustainable energy calls to mind things like electricity generation from means like solar power and wind power, there is something more powerful and more essential and somewhat counter-intuitive.
 It goes by the label passive solar.
 This curious animal is about both the energy you do not use, as well as energy direct from the sun used for heating and lighting without the middle step of converting it to actual electricity.

-One of the basic principles of passive solar design is using natural light to provide interior illumination.
+One of the primary principles of passive solar design is using natural light to provide interior illumination.
 Some of this can be as simple as throwing open the curtains when you first get up, or it can be as nifty as installing a light tube under circumstances where a skylight won’t work.
 A light tube can help bring light into interior spaces that don’t have immediate access to a window.

 Passive solar technologies can be used to heat your home, heat the water used at home, or even heat your swimming pool water.
 Some do-it-yourselfers use the copper piping from the back of old refrigerators to make cheap water heaters.
 Adding mass such as thicker walls, painting a wall black to absorb heat and planting deciduous trees strategically can all play a part in using heat from the sun to keep your home warm in winter, while not overheating it in summer.
 Deciduous trees are trees that lose their leaves.
 They can provide shade in summer, then let the sun shine through in winter.
 Evergreens can be used as a windbreak in areas where the winter wind comes pretty consistently from a particular direction.